linrunner/tlp-doc/settings/operation.rst

     TLP_AUTO_SWITCH=2

-Control automatic switching of the power profile when connecting or removing the charger [#]_, when booting the system or when executing :command:`tlp start`:
+Control automatic switching of the TLP profile when connecting or removing the charger [#]_, when booting the system or when executing :command:`tlp start`:

 * 0 - disabled: never switch, use `TLP_DEFAULT_MODE` if configured